PreSales Content

 I've gone for a 'slimmed down' recommendation for what should be on your PreSales bookshelf.
 In the past few years, there's been an explosion of interest in our profession, and consequently, many relevant books have been written.
 Click on each book for more details.

-Here, I've gone for the PreSales profession standards, 'Demonstrating to Win' by Bob Riefstahl and 'Great Demo' by Peter Cohan.
+Here, I've gone for the PreSales profession standard, 'Great Demo' by Peter Cohan.
 I've included two by John Care; 'The Sales Engineer Manager's Handbook' is a must if you're in a management role (or planning to be).
 'Made to Stick' by Chip & Dan Heath is really good on storytelling and how to be memorable.
 You need at least one 'Challenger' book on your bookshelf, hence 'The Challenger Customer'; it's probably the only new sales methodology in the last 20 years.
 Matt Dixon's (co-author of Challenger) latest book is 'The Jolt Effect', which is brilliant on why deals stall and why the fear of failing is the biggest block to closing deals.
 I'm a 'sketch first, turn into a PowerPoint only if you have to' person, so I'm giving away a 'trade secret' by including the 'Bikablo 2.0' sketching visual dictionary.
 PreSales professionals now also need to master social, so I must include 'The Social Sales Engineer' from my good buddy, Patrick Pissang; it's so good that I wrote the foreword.
 And finally, as a profession, we're in the middle of the great transformation to Buyer Enablement, so I've included Garin Hess' 'Selling is Hard, Buying is Harder', a must-read.